 - Phase 2 is being implemented between October 2020 to September 2021 - for blocks of 4 to 15 units or apartments that receive our kerbside collection services.

-Residents in 'Phase 2' multi-unit properties who would like to commence with FOGO as early as possible, can complete our online survey to determine their eligibility.
+Residents in 'Phase 2' multi-unit properties who are yet to commence with FOGO can complete our online survey to determine their eligibility.

 Once you complete the survey, our waste team will be in touch to confirm your eligibility and a commencement date for your complex.

 Phase 1 properties should now have received the following: